First impressions at sea…Cruise Ship Surprises

 Specialty cruises

 Some would argue that there are plenty of specialty cruises, one to float everyone’s boat.
 The industry is so varied, that there are cruises tailored to the most specific of tastes – Technology cruises, Star Trek cruises and even within the LGBT cruise market, it is split between singles cruises and those for gay families.
-In the future, we will be checking out cruises more related to our specific interests, although we might be found on a cruise ship in a different form…as a member of staff?
+In the future, we will be checking out cruises more related to our specific interests.

 We’ll do another cruise for sure – we loved it!